The Pristine Inner Galaxy Survey (PIGS) X. Probing the early chemical evolution of the Sagittarius dwarf galaxy with carbon abundances: On the RV distribution

 The overall metal-poor (large blue circle) and metal-rich (large black circle) populations have a systemic RV of $145.4\pm0.9\kms$ and of $\sim142.6\pm0.7\kms$, respectively.
 These values are compatible with the ones inferred by \citet[][small circles]{Minelli23} adopting a different cut in \FeH{} and a different dataset.
 The difference in the systemic RV between these populations is significant, given the uncertainties and the precision of the RVs.
 We did not take into account projection effects.

 Recently, \citet{An24} modelled the RV distributions of Sgr and M54, and inferred a difference of $4~\kms$ between M54 (magenta cross marker) and the main body of Sgr (magenta small circle), with mean radial velocities of $139.6 \pm 0.9 \kms$ for M54 and $143.7 \pm 0.7 \kms$ for the main body, with a velocity gradient in the main body.
+While our sample does not include stars from M54, our estimate of the systemic velocity for the main body is $144.1\pm0.5\kms$ (magenta large circle), which is compatible with the value from \citet{An24}.
 Our results suggest that there is additionally a difference between MP and MR Sgr field populations -- there appears to be an increasing mean RV going from M54, to metal-rich field stars, to metal-poor field stars.

 In agreement with previous work on the stream and core \citep[\eg][]{Gibbons17, Johnson20, Penarrubia21, Vitali22, Limberg23, Minelli23}, we find that the overall metal-poor population has a velocity dispersion larger than the metal-rich counterpart, in our case $\sigma_{\rm{RV}}\sim 17\kms$ vs $\sigma_{\rm{RV}} \sim 12 \kms$, respectively.
 Also to be noted from Figure~\ref{Fig:disp}: the inner populations in our analysis (large squares), both MP and MR, have lower RV dispersion and lower systemic RV than their respective outer populations (large plus markers).
 For all the populations and subgroups, the velocity dispersion and the systemic velocity are found to be considerably higher than the values for M54 (magenta cross marker).
+The latter has been classified as a nuclear star cluster, which might explain its higher velocity dispersion compared to isolated globular clusters.
+Its velocity dispersion might have been inflated by the dark matter halo of Sgr, by tidal interactions, and by the multiple burst of star formation \citep[\eg][]{Carlberg22,Kacharov22,Herlan23,Gray24}.
 The MP and MR populations should not be contaminated by many M54 members.